janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

 above.

-## Automated Testing
+# Automated Testing

-(Driver not yet ready.
-Please check back.)

-For your convenience, a [script](driver.py) is also provided for automated testing.
+For your convenience, a [script](driver.py) is also provided for automated testing of parts 1 and 3.
 This is not a replacement for manual testing but can be used as a sanity check.
-You can use it by simply running the following in the working
+You can use it by simply running the following in the working directory:
-directory:

 ```
 ./driver.py
 ```

+# Evaluation

+Your score will be computed out of a maximum of 100 points based on the following distribution:

+ - Part 1: 40 points
+ - Part 2: 32 points
+   - 8 points for correct doctests in `prefix.py`
+   - 8 points for running the following without error:
+     ```
+     $ python -m doctest prefix.py
+     ```
+   - 8 points for correct doctests in `forwarding_table.py`
+   - 8 points for running the following without error:
+     ```
+     $ python -m doctest forwarding_table.py
+     ```
+ - Part 3: 28 points
+   - 22 points for first 11 tests (2 points each)
+   - 6 points for last test

 # General Helps